 I’d never sent a dick pic before.chapter one

-- The book was charming, packed with hilarious interactions, slow burn in the get to know each other in real life department.
+- The book was charming, packed with hilarious interactions, and a slow burn in the get to know each other in the real-life department.

 - The letters when Wells try to win Conor was so sweet, loved the old-school romancing.